Why Female-Founded Businesses Often Start After 43

 Wrap Up

 There is no deadline for launching something meaningful.
-For many women, age 43 is not a midpoint—it is a starting line.
+For many women, age 43 is not a midpoint.
+It is a starting line.

 Need help growing your team or planning your next hire?